 In fact, the ski area around Lake Tahoe comprises seven resorts, covering some 17,000 acres of winter fun.
 Wherever you choose to base yourself, you need not feel restricted to just that one resort.
 Plan you days to ski around the area and you will never have to do the same run twice.
-Not only is there plenty of skiing for every level, but snowboarders will also delight at Heavenly’s board park or Squaw Valley’s Milky Way Bowl.
+Not only is there plenty of skiing for every level, but snowboarders will also delight at Heavenly’s board park or Palisades Tahoe’s Milky Way Bowl.
 Or why not try snowmobiling, cross country skiing, snow-shoeing or dog sledding while you’re there?

-Squaw Valley, site of the Winter Olympic Games in 1960, is a legendary vacation destination plunked down squarely at the end of a gorgeous Sierra valley.
-Squaw’s terrain may seem endless to those trying to conquer it, with 33 lifts, including North America’s only Funitel and an aerial Cable Car, access six peaks, 4,000 acres and 2,850 vertical feet of terrain.
+Palisades Tahoe, site of the Winter Olympic Games in 1960, is a legendary vacation destination plunked down squarely at the end of a gorgeous Sierra valley.
+The terrain may seem endless to those trying to conquer it, with 44 lifts, including North America’s only Funitel and an aerial Cable Car, access six peaks, 6,000 acres.
 The Village was built with the inviting ambiance of a European style mountain village and features the sort of restaurants, shops, and support services skiers expect to find when visiting such a venerable area.
 Ski-in, ski-ski-out luxury accommodation is the norm on the north of the lake, with spacious suites, spas and pools and an excellent selection of bars and restaurants.

 Heavenly, with 4,800 acres, is one of North America’s largest mountains.
 Few ski resorts match Heavenly’s scenic beauty and expansive network of lifts, terrain, trails, and snowmaking.
 Located on the south shore of Lake Tahoe, Heavenly is the region’s largest mountain resort, featuring the highest elevation and longest vertical drop.
 At over 10,000 feet, Heavenly is Tahoe’s highest and the average annual snowfall is a formidable 360 inches.
 Heavenly also boasts incredible views of North America’s largest mountain lake and you will find an eclectic mix of unusual shops and great dining places.
 This resort spans two states (California and Nevada).
 Heavenly is owned by Vail Resorts, Inc.